omartiffer/.dotfiles/README.md

 My attempt to shellscript my way through automating the setup of my next shiny computer.
 This is an evolving collection of config files, setup scripts, and personal preferences designed as a full environment bootstrapper.

-I follow [@ThePrimeagen's](https://github.com/ThePrimeagen) premise of convention over configuration (see [Attributions](#-attributions) below).
+I follow [@ThePrimeagen's](https://github.com/ThePrimeagen) premise of convention over configuration (see [🤝 Attributions](#handshake-attributions) below).
 Whenever I need to change a config, I edit the files in the repo and run [`config.sh`](/config.sh).
 I might switch approaches later, but this works well for now.

 <https://github.com/user-attachments/assets/60a63788-a49b-4a3b-82f4-b35eac8d307e>